Bordeaux: Parliamentary elections of 2007

 In the parliamentary elections of 2007, the left won eight constituencies against only three for the right.
-It should be added that after the partial 2008 elections, the eighth district of Gironde switched to the left, bringing the count to nine.
+After the partial 2008 elections, the eighth district of Gironde switched to the left, bringing the count to nine.
 In Bordeaux, the left was for the first time in its history the majority as it held two of three constituencies following the elections.
-In the first division of the Gironde, the outgoing UMP MP Chantal Bourragué was well ahead with 44.81% against 25.39% for the Socialist candidate Beatrice Desaigues.
+In the first division of the Gironde, the outgoing UMP MP Chantal Bourragué was well ahead with 44.81% against 25.39% for the Socialist candidate Béatrice Desaigues.
 In the second round, it was Chantal Bourragué who was re-elected with 54.45% against 45.55% for his socialist opponent.
 In the second district of Gironde the UMP mayor and all new Minister of Ecology, Energy, Sustainable Development and the Sea Alain Juppé confronted the General Counsel PS Michèle Delaunay.
 In the first round, Alain Juppé was well ahead with 43.73% against 31.36% for Michèle Delaunay.
 In the second round, it was finally Michèle Delaunay who won the election with 50.93% of the votes against 49.07% for Alain Juppé, the margin being only 670 votes.
 The defeat of the so-called constituency "Mayor" showed that Bordeaux was rocking increasingly left.
 Finally, in the third constituency of the Gironde, Noël Mamère was well ahead with 39.82% against 28.42% for the UMP candidate Elizabeth Vine.
 In the second round, Noël Mamère was re-elected with 62.82% against 37.18% for his right-wing rival.

 Municipal elections of 2008

 In 2008 municipal elections saw the clash between mayor of Bordeaux, Alain Juppé and the President of the Regional Council of Aquitaine Socialist Alain Rousset.
 The PS had put up a Socialist heavyweight in the Gironde and had put great hopes in this election after the victory of Ségolène Royal and Michèle Delaunay in 2007.
-However, after a rather exciting campaign it was Alain Juppé who was widely elected in the first round with 56.62%, far ahead of Alain Rousset who has managed to get 34.14%.
+However, after a rather exciting campaign it was Alain Juppé who was widely elected in the first round with 56.62 percent, far ahead of Alain Rousset who garnered 34.14 percent of the vote.
 At present, of the eight cantons that has Bordeaux, five are held by the PS and three by the UMP, the left eating a little each time into the right's numbers.